Primary Navigation Mobile

 • Should be more reliable than a petrol MPV

 Electric vehicles should be more reliable than petrol vehicles, as they have fewer moving parts.
 But Volkswagen hasn’t had the best of luck with the software powering its MEB cars.
-We’ll monitor how the MPV’s electrical systems perform now they’ve been updated and report back on any issues.
+We’ll monitor how the MPV’s electrical systems perform now they’ve been updated and report back on any issues, though our test car had no bugs or issues in the 600 miles we covered in one week of having it.

 If you own or drive a Volkswagen ID.
 Buzz already, why not leave an owner’s review to help other readers learn from your experience?